publicdomainmap/publicdomainmap/README.md

 ## Includes
 This is the "scaffolding" to run the opendata.land website.
 It includes:
-* nginx: includes a conf.d file as well as links for iD and the website
+* nginx: includes a conf.d file
 * certbot: Uses let's encrypt to provide https
 * postgis: Version 13.
 Includes scripts for initial database deployment
-* editor: Forked iD editor (https://github.com/publicdomainmap/editor)
 * pgadmin: Provides an interface to easily access the database through a GUI
 * api: Custom API to support OSM Oauth as well as custom extentions to the OSM platform (https://github.com/publicdomainmap/api)
 * render: Tools to run Osmosis, Osm2pgsql, and Gdal. (https://github.com/publicdomainmap/render)
 * cgimap: Provides all Read Only access to the OSM database. (https://github.com/publicdomainmap/openstreetmap-cgimap)
-* tm_backend: Backend to the Public Domain OSM Tasking Manager. (https://github.com/publicdomainmap/tasking-manager)
-* tm_migration: Keeps the tasking Manager Database up to date. (https://github.com/publicdomainmap/tasking-manager)
-* tm_frontend: Frontend to the Public Domain OSM Tasking Manager. (https://github.com/publicdomainmap/tasking-manager)
 * pg_tileserv: Serves the rendered data out as vector tiles (TODO: Put this behind a varnish cache)
 * pg_featureserv: Serves the rendered data as an OGR Feature Service